SiliconLabs/wiseconnect/examples/si91x_soc/siwx917_dev_kit/readme.md

 ![Connected Prints](resources/readme/connected-prints.png)

 **Step 6** : Connect your mobile device to the same Wi-Fi network that the SiWG917 is connected to.
 You can access the sensor webpage by entering the device IP address in your browser.
 The device IP address can be found in the serial terminal prints.
+If it fails to connect, go back to step 1.

+**Step 7** : Click `Refresh` to load and view the latest sensor data

 ![Sensor Webpage](resources/readme/sensor-webpage.png)

-**Step 7** : If it fails to connect, go back to step 1.